TypedDict¶

 items.
 However, this is primarily a notational shortcut.
 Since mypy

-uses structural compatibility with TypedDict
+uses structural compatibility with TypedDicts, inheritance is not

 required for compatibility.
 Here is an example of inheritance: